 - Meanwhile prepare the vanilla whipped cream.
 In the bowl of a stand mixer with the whisk attachment or a mixing bowl with a hand mixer, whisk the cream until it begins to thicken, but peaks have not formed yet.
 With the mixer running on medium low, add the sugar in a slow stream.
 Add the vanilla and continue whisking until pillowy soft peaks form.
 The cream should be thick enough to pipe, but not so thick that it looks lumpy (then it's over-whipped!).

 - Pipe or dollop cream onto the bottom half of each cream puff shell, then place the top back on.
 Use a fine mesh sieve to dust them with powdered sugar and serve the same day.

-Air Fryer: To cook these cream puffs in an air fryer (like this one), preheat the airfryer to 400°F. Use the same instructions as above, but dollop onto the included baking sheet lined with parchment paper.
+Air Fryer: To cook these cream puffs in an air fryer, preheat the airfryer to 400°F. Use the same instructions as above, but dollop onto the included baking sheet lined with parchment paper.
 Bake for 20 minutes, then reduce heat to 350°F for 5-8 minutes.